About the Globalist

 What We Do

 The Seattle Globalist publishes a daily news site focused on international connections in the Pacific Northwest.
 Follow us on Twitter for regular updates.
 We host regular community events, including journalism workshops; happy hours; travel slideshows and more!
 Check out our Facebook page for upcoming events.
-We support innovative international journalism projects by media makers in our community (such as BARZAN, Slum Rising, Generation Putin and Cost of Gender).
-We provide journalism training and publishing opportunities for underserved youth through our Apprenticeship program and Globalist Youth workshops.
-Check out our Globalist Youth page for information on upcoming programs.

 The Seattle Globalist is a trade name of The Common Language Project, an independent 501(c)(3) nonprofit organization.
 The Globalist is housed by the University of Washington, Department of Communication.
 Financial support comes from our partners and sponsors, reporting grants, and individual donors.